reubenfirmin/EmailReplyBopt/README.md

 # Email Reply Bot

 Instead of setting a vacation responder the next time you're away from your email, why not hook up GPT and have it take care of your email for you?
+This project makes it easy to do just that.

 # Demo

-I have a bot listening to hobert4@zohomail.com.
+I have a bot listening to hobert4@zohomail.com (at least until I hit my OpenAI monthly limits.)
 Feel free to converse with it.
-(Note that anything you send will be submitted to OpenAI's server; the bot will delete emails from the inbox after processing.)
+Note that anything you send will be submitted to OpenAI's server; the bot will delete emails from the inbox after processing.
+Also note that some of the prompts I configured have "personality".

 # Behavior
 * Checks inbox every minute for new messages